Upfront Timeslots

 • Customer is defaulted to most recent modality shopped

-• Principle: Within delivery options, prioritize blue truck, but still offer all options
+• Principle: Within delivery options, prioritize Kroger Delivery, but still offer all options

 • Upfront timeslot reservation will be optional, but encouraged

-• Reservation is defined as a customer locks in a time slot for a set aount of time for their preferred provider
+• Reservation is defined as a customer locks in a time slot for a set amount of time for their preferred provider

 • Customer will have the ability to adjust their reservation prior to completing their order